From Friday 1st March, we will be open from 10am - 6pm.

 Where possible the information you provide us with will be held within the European Economic Area (“EEA”) or within the UK.

-Countries outside of the EEA do not always have similar levels of protection for personal data as those inside the EEA.
-The law provides that transfers of personal data outside of the EEA is only permitted where that country has adequate safeguards in place for the protection of personal data.
-Some types of processing may use cloud solutions which can mean information may sometimes be held on servers which are located outside of the EEA or may use processors who are based overseas.
+Countries outside of the UK do not always have similar levels of protection for personal data as those inside the UK.
+The law provides that transfers of personal data outside of the UK is only permitted where that country has adequate safeguards in place for the protection of personal data.
+Some types of processing may use cloud solutions which can mean information may sometimes be held on servers which are located outside of the UK or may use processors who are based overseas.

 If none of these safeguards exist, then we may seek your explicit consent for an overseas transfer.
 In line with your rights as an individual you are free to withdraw this consent at any time.